sidneyshafer/css-guide/README.md

-# A Guide to Learning CSS3
+# Guide to Learning CSS3

 >Snippets, examples, and code breakdowns for learning the basics of CSS3.